 With 20 farms, 50 acres of orchards and large areas of forest and woodland, Killerton estate is able to produce a range of sustainable, local products including meat, dairy, charcoal, firewood, flour, cider and apple juice.

-Killerton was recognised for it's high quality apple juice, honey, charcoal, sparkling cider and flour when it won five National Trust Fine Farm Produce Awards this year.
+Killerton was recognised for its high quality sparkling cider, apple juice, honey, and flour when it won three National Trust Fine Farm Produce Awards this year.
 One of the estate's tenant farms, Burrow Farm also won an award.

 Killerton apple juice has a moreish sweet-sharp taste and is pressed using traditional West Country dessert apples grown in the Acland family’s orchards at Killerton.
 No chemicals are used and the orchards are a real haven for wildlife.
 Straight after harvesting, the juice is locally made for sale on the estate.